 Here’s the bottom line.

 This can be a sobering word for leaders.
-But, leadership is often a sobering reality.
-But, the leader must understand – continuing to grow an organization always requires a leader to continually grow.
+But leadership is a sobering reality.
+Leaders must understand that continuing to grow an organization always requires a leader to continually grow.